Key Takeaway

-Semaglutide does not block B12 absorption or interfere with how your body uses it.
-However, semaglutide slows gastric emptying, which means oral supplements (including B12) may take longer to move through the stomach and into the small intestine where absorption occurs.
+Semaglutide doesn't block B12 absorption or interfere with how your body uses it.
+But semaglutide slows gastric emptying, which means oral supplements (including B12) may take longer to move through the stomach and into the small intestine where absorption occurs.

-For most patients, this slowed transit does not meaningfully reduce B12 absorption.
+For most patients, this slowed transit doesn't meaningfully reduce B12 absorption.
 But if you want to be extra cautious, sublingual B12 (dissolved under the tongue) or B12 injections bypass the stomach entirely and deliver the vitamin directly into your bloodstream.

 Safety Considerations

-B12 supplementation during semaglutide treatment is not just safe; it is often important.
-Here is why:
+B12 supplementation during semaglutide treatment isn't just safe. it's often important.
+Here is why: For a complete cost breakdown, see our compare GLP-1 providers.

 - Reduced food intake limits B12 sources.
 The primary dietary sources of B12 are animal products: meat, fish, dairy, and eggs.
 When semaglutide significantly reduces your appetite, you may eat far less of these foods than before.
 This is the most common reason B12 levels drop during treatment.